omerkyc/adaptive-study-agent/README.md

 Running the baseline correctly detects `deletion` and `tree_balance` as the weak concepts and generates questions only about those two topics, each with a correct answer and an explanation grounded in `study_material.txt`.
-See `proposal/` for a sample run's full output and screenshot.

 ## Known limitations

 - Single LLM call, no retry/repair loop if the model's JSON output is malformed.
-- Mastery model is a simple accuracy threshold, not a real spaced-repetition or Bayesian knowledge-tracing model.
-- No persistence of quiz results back into the performance log (the loop is not yet closed — a future version would update the log after each quiz attempt).
+- No persistence of quiz results back into the performance log, so the loop is not yet closed (a future version would update the log after each quiz attempt).
 - Only supports multiple-choice questions currently.